 The Fine Print

 Dates

-Feb 14 - 28, 2018
+2022 Feb 7 - 20

-Price
+Price Per Person

-AU \$12,080
+AU \$14,888

 Group Size

 This tour is limited to 8 participants

 Inclusions

 - All meals are included and will be delicious

-- · All transportation on arrival
+- All transportation on arrival

 - Airport transfers when travelling with the group

 - Expert tuition from lan and Ewen

 - Endless inspiration from the scenery of Norway

 Exclusions

 - Your camera gear

 - Drinks and alcohol

-- Flights into and out of Tromso and Leknes
+- Flights into and out of Tromso

 - Items of a personal nature

 Accommodation Standard

-The price is based on accommodation in cabins, hotels and fisherman's cottages of good tourist class standard.
+The price is based on accommodation in cabins and fisherman's cottages of an excellent standard.
 They are essentially the nicest available accommodation for our remote regions, and are always toasty and warm.

-Twin Share
+Single Room

-The default rooming for this tour will be twin share, but the nature of fisherman's cabins in Norway means that often you get your own room but still share a bathroom.
-You can upgrade to single rooms only with a supplement of \$1,270.
+The default rooming for this tour will be single rooms instead of twin share.
+The nature of fisherman's cabins in Norway means that there is usually one bathroom per cabin.

 The itinerary information may vary slightly for your specific departure, as we continuously research and develop each trip.
 Inclement weather or other factors outside our control may also necessitate minor alterations.

 Make Your Booking Maximum of 8 places

 How to Book

 Please register online at the website below.
-A deposit of \$1,800 is required to confirm your place on the trip and a maximum of just 8 travellers will be accepted.
+A deposit of \$2,500 is required to confirm your place on the trip and a maximum of just 8 travellers will be accepted.
 Ian and Ewen will also talk with you about your camera gear and what to pack.
 You will have plenty of support to prepare for the adventure:)

 ewenbell.com/booknorway